Helping Resolve Consumer Debt Issues, Including:

 Repossessions & Foreclosures

 Repossessions and foreclosures are two branches of the same tree.
 These two terms essentially describe the same thing, but there are some significant differences between foreclosure of real estate and the repossession of vehicles or other personal property, and it is important to understand those details.
 With a foreclosure, you usually have some actual warning such as letters from your mortgage company and/or their attorneys, but once the foreclosure sale has happened you will probably never get that property back.
 With a repossession, there is often little or no warning, but in some cases there is a chance of getting the car (or whatever the property might be) back.
 In rare cases you might even have the right to sue the creditor or the repo man.
 In most cases we can get a repossessed vehicle back if a Chapter 13 is filed within ten days of the actual repossession (sometimes longer).
 Let us help you understand your options if you are behind on your mortgage or car loan.
-Please contact us for a free consultation.
+Please contact us for consultation.

 Debt Collection Defense

 Always remember that you have rights, even if you really do owe the debt.
 The Fair Debt Collection Practices Act applies only to debt collectors (almost anyone other than the actual original creditor), and the law requires them to treat you with truth, fairness, dignity and respect.
 If a debt collector is bothering friends, family, co-workers, employers or anyone else about your debt, cursing or calling you names, or threatening to have you arrested, or especially if they are contacting you about a debt that was never yours, or has already been paid, or has already been settled in compromise, or the statute of limitation has expired, or that was already discharged in bankruptcy, then you may not only have the power to make them stop, but in some cases you could actually sue the debt collector and force them to pay our attorney fees.
-Contact us to schedule a free consultation.
+Contact us to schedule a consultation.

 Credit reports are a necessary evil in today’s world.
 Unfortunately they are nothing but confusing, and the information is not always reliable.
 We can help you with issues such as identity theft, credit repair, trade lines, mistaken identity (such as Senior/Junior mistakes), general incorrect information, etc. Most credit report issues aren’t really that hard to deal with, but there is one right way to do it and a dozen wrong ways.
 We can guide you through the process, usually at very little cost to you.
 In fact, we don’t charge anything at all to review your credit reports with you or to to help you dispute incorrect notations on your reports (although you will have to pay the postage, which can be considerable).
-Please contact us to schedule a free consultation.
+Please contact us to schedule a consultation.

 Tax Debt: Income & Property

 The most common property taxes are for real estate, but businesses also have to pay “personalty taxes” for their machinery, equipment and vehicles.
 When you fall behind on those property tax payments the city, county, and sometimes the state can and will take action to collect, including forced sale of that property.
 If you or your business is being dunned or sued, or if a tax sale has been scheduled, then we can often either help you set up a payment plan, or if you have other significant debts, we can save the property by filing a chapter 13 case, or perhaps a chapter 11 for a small business whose debts exceed a certain limit.
 If the county has already sold your home or other property for taxes, you have anywhere from a few months to one year to “redeem” that property, depending on how far behind you were at the time of the sale, among other factors.
 Redemption basically means that you repay whoever bought the property at the tax sale, plus interest and court costs.
 We recommend not attempting this process on your own due to the intricacies of deadline and court filings.
-Please contact us for a free consultation.
+Please contact us for a consultation.

 No two bankruptcy cases are exactly alike.
 Two people with very similar circumstances and desires may end up with different results.
 Any specific examples offered in this web site are meant to demonstrate possible results.
 They are not to be taken as predictions of the end result of your particular case.